bethz/ManagerReadme/README.md

 # General Philosophies and Misc

-- I assume everyone is coming from a position of positive intent
+- I assume everyone is coming from a position of positive intent.
 - All people in Microsoft have important roles and their lens of impact may be different than mine.
 I need to respect that as part of our interactions.
 - I am not a fan of surprises.
 If something is wrong or you made a mistake I prefer to hear about it from you and not someone else.
 I am ok with mistakes or failures if we are learning from them.
 I am not ok with hiding a mistake.
 - I have tried to hire people who naturally have an engineering curiosity.
 When you have nothing on your plate I expect you will be using your free time to upskill on something new.
 Generally, it is expected upskill on items relevant to our org although that's a pretty broad target.